VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/user-managment.md

 ![User delete](user_management_user_delete.webp)

-To confirm the deletion of a user, you will need to re-enter their email address and press the **Delete** button
+To confirm the deletion of a user, you will need to re-enter their email address and press the **Confirm** button

 ![User delete form](user_management_delete_user_form.webp)

-You will be redirected to the main page with a success or error message
+If the user is deleted successfully, you will see a success message

 ![Delete success](user_management_delete_success.webp)